iotauth/iotauth_experiments/experiments/ccs2017/README.md

       ./cleanAll.sh
       ./generateAll.sh -g $CONF/ns3Exp.graph

+* Run make if you have not built Auth jar before.

+      cd $IOTAUTH/auth/auth-server
+      make

 * To set linux containers (LXCs). **generateAll.sh** will generate **tapConfigs.txt** that is used for ns3 simulation.
 The setup takes some time.
 See [LXC README.md](https://github.com/iotauth/iotauth_experiments/blob/master/network_sim/linux_containers/README.md) for more details.
 Do not forget to teardown LXCs with "./teardown-virtual-network.sh" before you create a new set of LXCs.
 (If not, it will cause problems because of the LXCs that are already there).

       cd $LXC